chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

 13. Check the Swagger documentation for the webservice endpoint
 14. Benchmark the webservice endpoint

-(step 1, 2) We will start with the standard steps by creating an experiment in the workspace and setting up the compute cluster in the workpace by running the following lines of code for the Azure SDK
+(step 1, 2) To get started , create an experiment in the workspace and setting up the compute cluster in the workpace by running the following lines of code for the Azure SDK

 ```python